LavaTigerUnicrn/Gregium/README.md

 Blits the targeted sprite onto the given surface.
 The center of the sprite will be positioned at the provided coordinate pair PLUS the current SCRLX and SCRLY (x + SCRLX, y + SCRLY).
 The sprite will be rotated around the coordinate point of the “pivot” argument by **COUNTERCLOCKWISE** by the number of degrees represented by the “angle” argument.

 #### updateSheet(self)
 Updates the active sprite in the spritesheet.
 This function should be used in the game loop and, in most cases, should be updated every frame.
-By changing the “sheetAnimTicks” value it will change how long (in ticks) it takes for each frame of the sprite to update
+By changing the “sheetAnimMS” value it will change how long (in ms) it takes for each frame of the sprite to update

 #### testColl(self,otherSprite,pos:tuple[int,int]=None,otherSpritePos:tuple[int,int]=None) -> bool
 Tests to see if the sprite collides with another sprite